THAMMY202/GlobalKinetic/README.md

 # GlobalKinetic
-This is an Android weather app developed with kotlin, below are Tech stack used during development of this product.
+This project is on creating an Android Weather App using Kotlin.
+To get the weather information I used OpenWeatherMap API.
+Informations like Temperature, Pressure, Humidity, Weather status, Time of Sunrise and Sunset etc. are passed from the API. below are Tech stack used during development of this product.

 API:
 Tools: